Capital Controls and Offshore Trusts

 Capital controls are government restrictions on moving money into or out of a country.
 When a government imposes capital controls, people with assets concentrated in that country’s financial system may lose the ability to transfer funds abroad, convert their currency, or access their own accounts without government approval.

 An offshore trust funded before capital controls take effect holds assets outside the restricted system entirely.
-The trust’s bank accounts sit in a foreign jurisdiction.
-The trustee operates under foreign law.
-No domestic capital control can reach assets that are not within the domestic banking system.
+The trust’s bank accounts sit in a foreign jurisdiction, the trustee operates under foreign law, and no domestic capital control can reach assets that were never in the domestic banking system.
+Most people fund offshore trusts years before any crisis appears for exactly this reason.

 Speak With a Cook Islands Trust Attorney